 Do we need the rules with clean output?
 No, it is not needed for one run of Automapping.
 But if you are designing a map, you will likely add areas with collision and then remove some parts of it again and so on.

 So we need to also remove the collision tiles from positions, which are not marked by a collision any more.
 This can be done by adding the map property DeleteTiles and setting it to yes or true.
-Then all the parts in the Collision layer will be erased before the Automapping takes place, so the collision tiles are only placed at real unwalkable tiles and the history if there has been a collision place is neglected.
+Then all the parts in the Collision layer will be erased before the Automapping takes place, so the collision tiles are only placed at real unwalkable tiles and the history of if there has been a collision tile placed is neglected.

 Random Grass Tiles¶

 In this example we will shuffle all grass tiles, so one grass tiles will be replaced with another randomly chosen tile.